napadronga/attendance_tracker/README.md

 There are two options.

-Use **Option A** if you want the exact same demo database as the original developer.
+Use **Option A** if you want the exact same demo database as the original data.

 Use **Option B** if you want a fresh database created with schema and seed scripts.